Travelers through the Heart(s) of Empire

 CALL FOR PAPERS

-In 2006 Anishinaabe artist Robert Houle (Sandy Bay First Nation) conceived Paris/Ojibwa during his residency at La Cité des Arts in Paris.
-Partly a commemoration of the 1845 visit of Maungwudaus and his troupe of performers, and partly a “reply” to the contemporary responses of French writers and artists such as George Sand, Charles Baudelaire, and Eugène Delacroix, the work reflects on the history and politics of encounter, and on disappearance.
+In 2006, Anishinaabe artist Robert Houle (Sandy Bay First Nation) conceived Paris/Ojibwa during his residency at La Cité des Arts in Paris.
+Partly a commemoration of the 1845 visit of Maungwudaus and his troupe of performers, and partly a “reply” to the contemporary responses of French writers and artists the work reflects on the history and politics of encounter, and on disappearance.
 The piece recalls Indigenous ties to the land, while also alluding to the untimely deaths of members of Maungwudaus’s troupe and family while on tour.
-The resulting installation invited renewed encounter between Parisian publics and that Anishinaabe history—which was also part of their own history—through the reinterpretive lens of a contemporary Anishinaabe traveller.
-It reverberates with echoes of that earlier journey, while also generating its own legacies, drawing on the residues of Ojibwa presence in Paris through Parisian culture itself.
+The resulting installation invited renewed encounter between Parisian publics and that Anishinaabe history, through a contemporary Anishinaabe presence in the city.

 This conference, drawing on the work of the “Beyond the Spectacle: Native North American Presence in Britain” project, seeks to build on the growing body of work examining Indigenous travel across the Atlantic, broadening the scope of our present project from Britain to Europe more broadly, and from North American/transatlantic to global concerns.
 If Houle’s project is one example of the ways travel both creates and illuminates historical memory, while also offering the opportunity to examine and enliven ongoing connections between Indigenous and European spaces and communities, how else do these legacies of colonialism manifest on European soil?
 How do they critique and commemorate that past?